-Gathering (without an Attachment).
+GATHERING (without an Attachment).

 Have but very little tension upon the shuttle thread, and make a long stitch.
-Run the machine slowly, and keep the tension upon the upper thread.
-After having finished the seam, draw a long piece of thread both from the spool above and the shuttle; then draw both threads, holding them at the ends, and fasten them with hand-needle from the upper thread.
+Run the machine slowly, and keep the tension upon the upper thread, and make a long staten.
+At a seam, draw a long piece of thread both from the spool above and the shuttle; then draw both threads, holding them at the ends, and fasten them with hand-needle from the upper